-Siaha, February 8: A total of 1,048 people have been detected with HIV in Siaha district, Mizoram between January 2003 and December 2025, according to data released by the Integrated Counselling and Testing Centre (ICTC) under the Chief Medical Office, Siaha.
+Siaha, February 8: More than 1,000 cases of Human Immunodeficiency Virus (HIV) have been detected in Mizoram’s Siaha district over the past 22 years, according to official data released by the Integrated Counselling and Testing Centre (ICTC) under the Chief Medical Office (CMO), Siaha.

 ![]() |